dpocknee/historical-permutations/README.md

 </code>
 </pre>

-This is an implementation in `ALGOL` by Peck and Schrack from 1962:
+This algorithm was implemented in `ALGOL` by Peck and Schrack in 1962:

 <pre>
 <code>
   <b>procedure</b> PERMUTE (x,n);
   <b>array</b> x; <b>integer</b> n;
   <b>comment</b> Each call of PERMUTE executes a permutation of the first n components of x.
     It assumes a nonlocal Boolean variable 'first', which when true causes the procedure to initialise the signature vector p.
       Thereafter 'first' remains false until after n! calls;
   <b>begin own integer array</b> p[2:n]; <b>integer</b> i k;
     <b>if</b> first <b>then</b>
     <b>begin for</b> i := 2 <b>step</b> 1 <b>until</b> n <b>do</b>